Tempestissiman/ArcadeMacro/README.md

     )
 ```

-We're this time, asking the user to select a single arc note from the chart, as a form of asking for input values.
+We're this time asking the user to select a single arc note from the chart, as a form of asking for input values.
 We then retrieve the arc's timing, position, etc., then create our on arcs based on those information.
 Finally we delete the inputted arc, and our conversion is complete!

-Please note that you still have to specify `request.result["arc"][1]` to gather the arc's data. `request.result` alone won't work.
+> Please note that you still have to specify `request.result["arc"][1]` to gather the arc's data. `request.result` alone won't work.

 The last thing to point out is the `Context` class, which provides very useful information about the current chart and settings, such as BPM, currently active arc color, currently active arc type, etc. Be sure to check out the reference document for everything you can do with this class!

 Try this out for yourself:
 - Convert this macro to process multiple arcs at once (hint: `EventSelectionInput.requestEvents(..)`)
 - Try to make it work for traces as well (hint: `.arc()` combines `.solidArc()` and `.voidArc()`)
-- Make this works with arcs with unchanging y value as well.
+- This is not quite amygdata arc yet!
+If the arc's starting y coordinate and ending y coordinate is the same, then no "arc beams" will be created.
+Try expanding on this!

 ### A few extra tips
-- Always use local variable
+- Remember to always use `local` for assigning local variable
 - Error message can be hard to read within Arcade.
 You can always open the `Error Log` (middle left hand side)
-- If you plan to share your macros, consider prefixing your macro with something unique (mine will always starts with `zero.`) to avoid collision
+- If you plan to share your macros, consider prefixing your macro with something unique (my own macros follow the format `zero.{category}.{name}`) to avoid collision
 - You can create macro within macro.
 Not sure if this is useful

 # Part 3.
 Reference